 On the hot spot is a small Reptile Basics hide (3” x 5”).
 On the cool side is a small cork bark flat for hiding and for rubbing against when shedding.

-Every seven days in the evening the rosy boa is offered a thawed pink mouse on a deli cup lid, in front of the opening to the warm hide.
+Every seven to fourteen days in the evening the rosy boa is offered a thawed pink mouse on a deli cup lid, in front of the opening to the warm hide.
 The boa eats the pink overnight.
+Some rosies demand that prey be offered on tongs.
+For these, I gently present the prey item to the snake; some grab the prey immediately, while others may want to size it up for a bit before taking it.
 If the snake is in a shed cycle, I refrain from offering food.
-I always keep a small water bowl in the enclosure, and fill it two days after feeding; though I’ve never experienced this, some keepers report that rosy boas offered water immediately after feeding will sometimes regurgitate.
-Letting the water bowl routinely dry out will help keep the humidity in a comfortably low range for the boa.
+I always keep a small water bowl in the enclosure.
+If the water bowl increases the humidity in the enclosure, more ventilation is added.

 When the snake is between a year and two years old, I will move it into a 28 quart tub (16” x 24” x 5” high), an enclosure that can house the snake permanently.
 Again, the rear 1/3 of the enclosure is heated to 92 degrees at the substrate.
 This size tub is roughly equivalent to a 20 gallon long glass tank, or an 18” x 18” x 12” Exo Terra.